isis3710-uniandes-backup/Team13-front/README.md

 ### `npm start`

-Starts the server at [http://localhost:3001](http://localhost:3001), with the purpose of avoiding port collisions with the front-end.
+Starts the server at [http://localhost:3000](http://localhost:3001).

-On the other hand, run these commands in the front-end project's root directory:
+On the other hand, run these commands in the back-end project's root directory:

-### `npm install`

-Installs node dependencies.

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### `npm run build`